Lee Kuan Yew School of Public Policy: Research

-The LKY School has four research centres, providing research on the latest developments in public policy.
+The LKY School has three research centres, providing research on the latest developments in public policy.
 These are:

 Asia Competitiveness Institute

 The Asia Competitiveness Institute (ACI) was established in 2006 to build the intellectual leadership and network for understanding and developing competitiveness in the ASEAN region.
 ACI seeks to contribute to the enhancement of economic growth and living standards in the region.
 It serves as a regional repository of competitiveness information that enables analyses of long-term trends in economic policies and development.
 It conducts research to understand patterns of policy and economic development, and develops models that are applicable to different contexts.
 It also undertakes projects to assess current competitiveness of key economic clusters and provide policy inputs for enhancing growth.
 The ACI is an affiliated institute of the Institute for Strategy and Competitiveness at Harvard University.

 Centre on Asia and Globalisation

 The Centre on Asia and Globalisation (CAG) was established in 2006 to analyse the management of global issues and Asia's role in a rapidly changing and integrating world.
 Within this broad context, CAG has mapped out two initial areas of research: the mechanisms of global governance, and energy governance.
 The centre's research on global governance investigates a variety of innovative approaches to managing global issues, including: transparency and information; the public roles of the private sector; and inter-governmental organisations.
 The energy governance programme examines the policies and institutions needed to bring about a shift to a more effective, efficient, and sustainable global energy system, with a focus on the role of Asia in shaping globalisation forces.